 “Voted breakthrough artist of 2017” by Ylex, the Finnish equivalent of the BBC, SNØ is a rather elusive musician who prefers to remain anonymous, save for his sound.
 While on their own, each song on their EP has the potential to stand on its own merits, as a compilation, the lack of range becomes almost overwhelmingly noticeable.

-With lyrics like “I can’t believe what I told you, let you in on the feelings I showed you, worst feeling when you told me its over, its over, its over,” in “Over,” and “Spend my cash, spend my cash, I’ll spend it on you baby ‘cause I know this won’t last.
-Spend it all, spend it all, I’ll spend it ‘til I’m broke, ‘til the end, ‘til your gone.” the EP starts to sound a lot like a breakup album.
+With lyrics like “I can’t believe what I told you, let you in on the feelings I showed you, worst feeling when you told me its over, its over, its over,” in “Over,” and “Spend my cash, spend my cash, I’ll spend it on you, baby, ‘cause I know this won’t last.
+Spend it all, spend it all, I’ll spend it ‘til I’m broke, ‘til the end, ‘til you’re gone.” the EP starts to sound a lot like a breakup album.
 SNØ delivers the angst, that’s for certain, unfortunately, there is little substance to the feels to make them truly compelling.

 Rating Tag: Slow, Melodic, angsty